 Certificates of Professional Development and of Competence Fees

-A \$2 fee per certificate, up to a maximum of \$12 for multiple certificates, is payable at the time application is submitted.
+A \$2 fee per certificate, up to a maximum of \$12 for multiple certificates, is payable when the application is submitted.
 A \$10 fee is charged for each diploma cover.

 Transcript Request and Fee